Northern Pike — Research & Methodology (v3)

 - Limited generalizability: The authors note that “a substantial amount of variation in catch rates remained unexplained” (Fisheries Research 105, 2010, p.116).

-PrimeBite uses the evidence-backed direction of effects (dusk, wind, new/full moon) from this study and calibrates magnitude to produce a stable 1.0–5.0 day rating.
-Ratings are relative indicators, not guarantees; they are anchored to this limited dataset.
+PrimeBite uses the evidence-backed direction of effects from this study and calibrates the display scale to produce a stable 1.0-5.0 day rating.
+Ratings are relative indicators, not guarantees; they are anchored to a limited dataset and a transparent calibration step.

 Variables (what’s research-backed vs calibrated)